About The Shmita Project

 work, relationship to land, relationship to community, relationship to debt and debt relief, definitions of community, and the issue of consumption itself.

-The next shmita year starts September 6th 2021 at Rosh Hashanah.
+The shmita year started September 6th 2021 on Rosh Hashanah and ends September 25th 2022, next Rosh Hashanah.

 We invite you to explore one or all of these preparations as you look forward to the next Shmita year.
 We believe that raising awareness about shmita is important in deepening our understanding of Jewish tradition, and in helping us to think through critical issues in the world today.